Battle of Przemyśl (1918): Conflict

 On the night of November 3/4, 220 armed Ukrainian farmers from the nearby villages of Medyka, Nehrybka, Pikulice and Sielec arrived in Przemyśl.
 Supported by the local Ukrainian militia and a group of 30 Ukrainian Sich Riflemen, they drove Polish forces out of the city center, and by 4:00 a.m. the Ukrainians controlled the eastern half of the city.
 They captured Puchalski and his staff and placed them in custody.
 The city's west bank known as the Zasanie, was still in Polish hands, defended by POW soldiers led by Lt.
 Leon Kozubski, together with a mixed force of volunteers—mostly scouts—students and youngsters.
 They were later dubbed the "Przemyśl Eaglets" (Orlęta Przemyskie), in honor of the more famous Lwów Eaglets.

 On November 4 a cease-fire was signed in which the Ukrainians agreed to release detained Polish officers, including Gen. Puchalski, and turn over a portion of food rations from the fortress' stores to the Polish side.
 The San River was to form a provisional demarcation line.
 The armistice was not kept very long, however, and clashes between both sides continued, including a Ukrainian attempt to cross the river on November 6.
-On November 10 approximately 400 Polish reinforcements from Krakow (the so-called "San Group") with four artillery pieces arrived by train, commanded by Julian Stachiewicz.
+On November 10 approximately 400 Polish reinforcements from Kraków (the so-called "San Group") with four artillery pieces arrived by train, commanded by Julian Stachiewicz.
 The armored train Śmiały also accompanied the troops.
 On November 11 an ultimatum was issued by the Polish leadership in which they demanded that the Ukrainian forces withdraw from Przemyśl, effectively ceding control of the city to the Poles.
 The ultimatum was rejected, and at noon on November 11 Polish forces unleashed an artillery barrage on the Ukrainian-controlled right bank of the San.
 This was followed by Polish forces using the bridges across the river—which the Ukrainians had failed to blow up—to assault the city.
 By that evening the Poles had taken over the main railway station, the market square and most of the town itself.
 By November 12 all Ukrainian forces had either withdrawn from or had been driven out of the city.

 The successful takeover of Przemyśl enabled the Poles to send reinforcements to the besieged Lviv—which up to that time was virtually cut off from central Poland—via the Przemyśl-Lviv railway line, enabling them to eventually free the city.